Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 For the issues that cannot be easily debugged it is recommended to contact the package developers, or to make a post on [http://groups.google.com/group/beast-users](http://groups.google.com/group/beast-users).
 If it is a common issue it is likely that someone else has encountered it before you!

-In the rare case where BEAST2 initializes an analysis without any problems and then subsequently crashes it is likely that there are issues with the code (contact the developers) or with your setup (try running it on a different machine).
+In the rare case where BEAST2 initializes an analysis without any problems and then subsequently crashes, it is likely that there are issues with the code (contact the developers) or with your setup (try running it on a different machine).

 ----